Conductor exponents for families of hyperelliptic curves: Notation and Background

 \begin{remark} The absolute Galois group $G_K$ of $K$ acts on clusters via its action on the roots.
 This action preserves the depths and containments of clusters. \end{remark}

 We now recall some terminology and notations concerning clusters.

-\begin{defn} Consider the cluster picture of a hyperelliptic curve. \begin{itemize} \item If $\s'\subsetneq \s$ is a maximal subcluster, we refer to $\s'$ as a \textit{child} of $\s$.
+\begin{defn} Consider the cluster picture of $C/K$. \begin{itemize} \item If $\s'\subsetneq \s$ is a maximal subcluster, we refer to $\s'$ as a \textit{child} of $\s$.
 For two clusters $\s_1$, $\s_2$ write $\s_1\wedge \s_2$ for the smallest cluster containing both of them.

 \item A cluster $\s$ such that $|\s|$ is odd (resp. even) is called an \textit{odd} (resp. \textit{even}) cluster.
 We denote by $\tilde{\s}$ the set of odd children of $\s$. \item A cluster consisting of precisely two roots is called a \textit{twin}. \item An even cluster whose children are all even is called \textit{\"ubereven}. \item A non-\"ubereven cluster with a child of size $2g$ is called a \textit{cotwin}. \item A cluster $\s$ is called principal if one of the following holds